 Edmonton has 8 riveting experiences for you to explore the streets.

 Will you immerse yourself in a social issues walk to discover how Edmonton tackles homelessness?
-Take in an ice scupture tour?
-Or connect to the land on an immersive musical journey; explore identity in a spoken word stroll through Old Strathcona; Or perhaps peek in on the imagined lives of residents via an audio theater experience through one of Edmonton’s most vibrant neighborhoods?
+Or connect to the land on an immersive musical journey?
+Perhaps explore identity in a spoken word stroll through Old Strathcona?
+Or peek in on the imagined lives of residents via an audio theater experience through one of Edmonton’s most vibrant neighborhoods?

 Only one thing is for certain, it’s your adventure.